Obedient Plant, False Dragonhead

 Planting seed in late fall to early winter will improve germination.
 Seeds mal also be cool moist stratified in the refrigerator for a few weeks and planted in early spring.

 The map below shows areas where native Physostegia virginiana Obedient Plant, False Dragonhead grows wild, it is hardy over a much wider area if planted.
 Plant in USDA plant hardiness zones 3 to 9.
 Mint family (Lamiaceae)

 Use the chart below for shipping charges on flower seeds, to order copy the order form or email questions, comments & orders to firstname.lastname@example.org

-Please contact us by email with your address for shipping charges & availability on Physostegia virginiana Obedient Plant, False Dragonhead potted plants
+Please contact us by email with your zip code and number of plants for shipping charges & availability on Physostegia virginiana Obedient Plant, False Dragonhead potted plants

 We accept payment by check, money order, and through Paypal

 The minimum seed order amount is $10, this can be a combination of different

 |$20.01 - $50.00 =||$4.00 shipping|